 This option is available only in selected states, so call the Mercury insurance number (800-956-3728) to speak with a local Mercury authorized agent to see if this coverage is available in yours.
 Ride-Sharing coverage expands the protection offered by companies such as Uber and Lyft by providing coverage when you are connected to the app and waiting to be matched with a passenger.
 The price of this coverage can be as low as $0.20 per day if you opt for Mercury.

 When it comes to customer service, many Mercury insurance reviews and industry experts agree that the company does not offer the finest experience available.
 In J.D.
-Power’s regional study for the California region, where Mercury writes most of its policies, the company is ranked as second from the bottom, scoring two out of five stars.
+Power’s regional study for the California region, where Mercury writes most of its policies, the company is ranked third from the bottom, scoring three out of five stars.

 Ameriprise and Wawanesa are better choices in this region if you are looking for excellent customer service.
-The company also scores two stars out of five in the Florida region, ranking in the bottom half.
-Additionally, in J.D.
-Power’s national study, Mercury insurance falls dead last in both claims processing satisfaction with two stars out of five, while its names doesn’t appear in insurance shopping study.
+In J.D.
+Power’s national study, Mercury insurance is second last in claims processing satisfaction with two stars out of five, while its names doesn’t appear in insurance shopping study.

 On the Better Business Bureau, a website which rates how ethically a company conducts its business, Mercury is not accredited yet.
 It has a rating of A+, with the average score of 1.5 stars based on 27 customer reviews.

 Additionally, on websites like Yelp, there is a significant number of negative reviews, with customers complaining about the way their Mercury insurance claims were handled and how their rates increased for no reason.

 However, this is common for the industry.
 Even highly rated companies like Erie have a lot of negative reviews on these websites.
 This is simply because a customer is always more likely to leave a review if they have a negative experience.